perwin/imfit/docs/config_file_format.md

 An **image-function declaration** consists of the word "FUNCTION" followed by the name of an image function.
-(Recall that you can use `--list-functions` to get a list of the available image functions and `--list-parameters` to get that list along with the parameter list for each function.).
+(Recall that you can use `--list-functions` to get a list of the available image functions and `--list-parameters` to get that list along with the parameter list for each function.)
 This is followed by the list of parameter values; these are the values for generating a model image with makeimage, or the *initial* values for the fitting process in imfit.